travel Texas Hill Country Bluebonnet Trails | Photo Tips

 Wildflower Photography Tips:

-– Sunrise or sunsets provide the best natural light.
-Scout locations during the mid-day harsh lighting, and return to the best spots at sunset or sunrise.
+– Scout locations during the mid-day harsh lighting, and return to the best spots at sunset or sunrise.

 – Overcast days produce a very soft light or flat light, which work great for macro closeups, or wildflower clusters around granite rock lined creeks, or small waterfalls … just crop out the boring grey sky and zoom in more on your subjects.

-– Know how to manipulate the light in your favor… try using light modifiers such as reflectors, or blockers.
+– Know how to manipulate the light in your favor… try using light modifiers such as reflectors.
 Try a video light at an angle, or create a backlight halo effect on a closeup of a wildflower.
 A backlit butterfly on a flower is pretty too which can create near translucent wings.

 – For wide-angle landscapes … use a TRIPOD, and shoot with a larger depth of field such as F22, for greater focus throughout the image (front to back).